 In case such failures do not occur, SF.Boot nevertheless clears any sensitive data, and finally cedes control to the authenticated user software.
-Therefore, SF.Boot ensures that the TOE meets FPT\RCV.2, FPT\FLS.1 and FDP\RIP.1.
+Thus, the user software authentication either completes successfully, or a secure state is preserved.
+Therefore, SF.Boot ensures that the TOE meets FPT_RCV.2, FPT_RCV.4, FPT_FLS.1 and FDP_RIP.1.